dialogic-godot/dialogic/README.md

     - New `Wait Seconds` event.
 This will hide the dialog and wait X seconds until continuing with the rest of the timeline.
     - Re-adding the `End Branch` event.
     - Renamed the `Copy Timeline ID` right click menu option to `Copy Timeline Name` since you now have to use that to set the current timeline from code instead of the ID.
+    - Fixed several bugs that corrupted saved files
+    - Thanks to [mindtonix](https://github.com/mindtonix) and [Crystalwarrior](https://github.com/Crystalwarrior) for your first contribution on the choice buttons
   - New `Dialogic` class.
 With this new class you can add dialogs from code easily:
     ```
     var new_dialog = Dialogic.start('Your Timeline Name Here')